Skip to contents

 dist_effects

-A canonical effects table with columns pu, action, feature, benefit, loss, internal_pu, internal_action, internal_feature, and optional labels such as feature_name and action_name.
+A canonical effects table with columns pu, action, feature, amount_after, benefit, loss, internal_pu, internal_action, internal_feature, and optional labels such as feature_name and action_name.

 effects_meta